Get exclusive member benefits & effect social change. Join Today

 White blood cells help your body fight infection.
 A CBC measures the number and types of white blood cells in your body.
 Any abnormal increases or decreases in the number or types of white blood cells could be a sign of infection, inflammation, or cancer.

 Platelets help your blood clot and control bleeding.
 When a cut stops bleeding, it’s because platelets are doing their job.
 Any changes in platelet levels can put you at risk for excessive bleeding and can be a sign of a serious medical condition.

-Your doctor may order a CBC as part of a routine checkup, or if you have unexplained symptoms such as bleeding or bruising.
-A CBC can help your doctor:
+Your doctor may order a CBC as part of a routine checkup or if you have unexplained symptoms such as bleeding or bruising.
+A CBC can help your doctor do the following.

-Make sure to wear a short-sleeved shirt, or a shirt with sleeves that can be easily rolled up.
+Make sure to wear a short-sleeved shirt or a shirt with sleeves that you can easily rollup.

-Typically, you can eat and drink normally before a CBC.
-However, if the blood sample will be used for additional testing, your doctor may require that you fast for a specific amount of time before the test.
+You can typically eat and drink normally before a CBC.
+However, your doctor may require that you fast for a specific amount of time before the test.
+That’s common if the blood sample will be used for additional testing.
 Your doctor will give you specific instructions.

 A blood test can be slightly uncomfortable.
 When the needle punctures your skin, you might feel a prick or pinching sensation.
 Some people also feel faint or light-headed when they see blood.
-You may experience minor bruising, but this will clear up within a few days.
+Afterwards, you may have minor bruising, but it will clear up within a few days.

-In young children, the nurse will typically sterilize the heel of the foot and use a small needle called a lancet to prick the area.
+In young infants, a nurse will typically sterilize the heel of the foot and use a small needle called a lancet to prick the area.
 The nurse will then gently squeeze the heel and collect a small amount of blood in a vial for testing.

-If your CBC shows abnormal levels, your doctor may order another blood test to confirm the results.
-He or she may also order other tests to help further evaluate your condition and confirm a diagnosis.
+If your CBC shows abnormal levels, your doctor may order another blood test to confirm results.
+They may also order other tests to help further evaluate your condition and confirm a diagnosis.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.